atelier-saulx/based/.docs/how-to-release.md

 ### Steps

 1. Navigate to the root of the project.
-2. Execute `yarn release`.
+2. Execute `npm run release`.
 3. Follow the interactive guide.

 ---

 #### Notes

-If you want to release without the interactive prompt, just execute `yarn release --force`.
+If you want to release without the interactive prompt, just execute `npm run release --force`.